MicrosoftDocs/VBA-Docs/api/Excel.NameIsAuto.md

 # NameIsAuto Property

- **True** if Microsoft Graph automatically determines the name of the trendline.
+ **True** if Graph automatically determines the name of the trendline.
 Read/write **Boolean**.

 ## Example

-This example sets Microsoft Graph to automatically determine the name for trendline one.
+This example sets Graph to automatically determine the name for trendline one.
 The example should be run on a 2-D column chart that contains a single series with a trendline.

 ```vb